7 Linear regression with a single predictor

 The order of most negative correlation to most positive correlation is:

 One important aspect of the correlation is that it’s unitless.
 That is, unlike a measurement of the slope of a line (see the next section) which provides an increase in the y-coordinate for a one unit increase in the x-coordinate (in units of the x and y variable), there are no units associated with the correlation of x and y.
-Figure 7.13 shows the relationship between weights and heights of 507 physically active individuals.
-In Plot A, weight is measured in kilograms (kg) and height in centimeters (cm).
-In Plot B, weight has been converted to pounds (lbs) and height to inches (in).
+Figure 7.12 shows the relationship between weights and heights of 507 physically active individuals.
+In Figure 7.12 (a), weight is measured in kilograms (kg) and height in centimeters (cm).
+In Figure 7.12 (b), weight has been converted to pounds (lbs) and height to inches (in).
 The correlation coefficient (\(r = 0.72\)) is also noted on both plots.
 We can see that the shape of the relationship has not changed, and neither has the correlation coefficient.
 The only visual change to the plot is the axis labeling of the points.

-Figure 7.13: Two scatterplots, both displaying the relationship between weights and heights of 507 physically healthy adults.
-In Plot A, the units are kilograms and centimeters.
-In Plot B, the units are pounds and inches.
-Also noted on both plots is the correlation coefficient, \(r = 0.72.\)
+Figure 7.12: Two scatterplots, both displaying the relationship between weights and heights of 507 physically healthy adults and the correlation coefficient, \(r = 0.72\).

 7.2 Least squares regression